Understanding and Reaching Across Cultures

 In Global Disciples, we believe that churches in close proximity to the least-reached areas are instrumental.
 If these clusters of churches are willing to identify and train church planters to cross to the next village/town, we will provide a Small Business Development (SBD) training tool for them.

-This will allow them to train their church planters so that they then can develop their own legitimate businesses to give them the resources to access least-reached people and to sustain their families and ministries.
+This will allow them to train their church planters.
+Then they can develop their own legitimate businesses to give them the resources to access least-reached people and to sustain their families and ministries.

 How did Paul present the Gospel to the people of Athens (Acts 17:16-34)?